 The annual Paul B. Henry Lecture brings a prominent Christian political practitioner to Calvin to speak about the interplay of religion and politics.
 The event is intended to inspire the college and the community to actively seek to integrate a Christian worldview with practical politics and public life.
 Over the past eighteen years, the lecture has featured individuals from both political parties, speakers from liberal and conservative viewpoints, scholars who have examined current political issues and questions, and prominent leaders of non-profit organizations actively working in the public policy arena.

-The lecture, which is free and open to the public, will be on the Calvin College Campus on Wednesday, February 21, 2018 at 7:30 pm in the Recital Hall of the Covenant Fine Arts Center.
+The lecture was given on Wednesday, February 21, 2018 at 7:30 pm in the Recital Hall of the Covenant Fine Arts Center.